pixelmorto/wine-discord-rpc/README.md

 ## Introduction

-This is a program made for Wine that redirects all buffer reads/writes from the Windows discord-ipc pipe to the UNIX discord-ipc socket.
+This is a program built for Wine that gives the ability for other Wine processes to communicate with your native Discord client.

-This does not require any modification to any discord-rpc or discord-game-sdk libraries, meaning all games should work and be able to communicate with native Discord.

-The program also makes itself a Wine system process, so it closes out automatically when there are no non-system processes running in the wineprefix.

 ## Compilation

-Compile using winegcc.
+Compile using winegcc

 ## How to use

-The program can be ran with a program like so:
+This can be ran like so:
 ```
 wine wine-discord-rpc.exe.so & sleep 1 && wine app_name_here.exe
 ```